Historic Berkeley Maps

 Online Maps of Berkeley's Evolution

 One of the earliest maps of the area that would become Oakland, Berkeley, Emeryville and Albany.
 The map is oriented with North to the left.
 The city of Oakland is to the right; Berkeley and Albany would eventually fill in the area to the left.
 Berkeley now occupies the tracts of land numbered 51, 53, 55-71 & 74-94.
+This is from a commercial website; we do not make any recommendation one way or the other for this site.

 F. K. Shattuck would soon squat on tract No 68, and his brother-in-law Mr Blake on No 69.
 They persuaded Leland Stanford to run a rail line from Oakland on the line between their properties; this line became Shattuck Road (later Shattuck Ave).